scholzj/demo-opa-kafka-authorization/README.md

-# Demo: Strimzi with Open Policy Agent used for Kafka authorization
+# Strimzi with Open Policy Agent used for Kafka authorization

 This repository contains the example files for using Open Policy Agent (OPA) for Apache Kafka authorization.
 This demo is related to the blog post published on [Strimzi website](https://strimzi.io).